ReiRyghts/wfrsb.github.io/_Law-of-Retribution/trinity-bless.md

 * Blessing effectiveness is capped at 150% strength (maximum of 75% damage resistance)
 * Blessing does not scale with range at all, however having decent range lets you use Link and EV as well
 * The Bullet Jump mods can be freely exchanged for anything else based on preference
-* The "recommended build" uses an Arcane Aura Trinity Helmet to add 30% duration to it.
-If no helmet is available, consider replacing a mod with Constitution to make up for it.
+* An Arcane Aura helmet will give your Trinity additional duration and is very useful if you have one.
+It is not used in the recommended build.
-* Also in the "recommended build" is a rank 4 Overextended, which puts your strength at 149%.
-There will be no noticeable difference, however your team may laugh at you for it.
-Consider using an R3 Overextended instead.
+* Feel free to swap out Constitution for another quality of life mod, like Natural Talent, since its effect is fairly minor anyway.

 ## Tactics